quarkslab/pastis/README.md

 ## Adding a Fuzzer

-Integrating a fuzzer requires writing a Python driver using the ``libpasts`` library installed by the package.
+Integrating a fuzzer requires writing a Python driver using the ``libpastis`` library installed by the package.
 It requires implementing some callbacks to receive the initial configuration and also to receive inputs from the broker.
 Conversely the API enables sending newly generated inputs to the broker.

 The process is further [detailed in the documentation](https://quarkslab.github.io/pastis/adding-fuzzer.html).

 > **Note**
 > We warmly welcome any Pull Request to add the support for a new fuzzing engine.